martinda/gradle-multi-project-demo1/README.md

 ```

 Yes, Gradle now tells you that those tasks are really subproject tasks,
-but it no longer tells you that the same tasks as also callable from
+but it no longer tells you that the same tasks are also callable from
 the root project.
 To know what's callable from the root project, you
 need to run `./gradlew tasks`.